 “We didn’t have a very large budget and we knew that we had to get it done a certain way.
 I was doing fourteen-hour days, just going through it, just to get it done.
 It was kind of heavenly in a lot of ways.
 There wasn’t much to do around there.
 That’s all I thought about.”

-Having seen Frightened Rabbit eight times in nine years, I can safely say that songs off Midnight Organ Fight get the most heartfelt audience response, despite the greatness of subsequent material.
+Having seen Frightened Rabbit eight times in nine years, I can safely say that songs off Midnight Organ Fight garner the most heartfelt audience response, despite the greatness of subsequent material.

-Today, Frightened Rabbit announced a Midnight Organ Fight ten-year anniversary tour that will kick off in Chicago at Thalia Hall on February 16, 2018.
+Fittingly, Frightened Rabbit announced today that they will embark on a limited-run Midnight Organ Fight ten-year anniversary tour, kicking off in Chicago at Thalia Hall on February 16, 2018.

 Romance and sadness